-In recent years, building owners and contractors prefer using the electronic hardware in the building, including electronic exit devices and biometric security solutions.
+In recent years, building owners and contractors have preferred using electronic hardware in the building, including electronic exit devices and biometric security solutions.
 It is also noted that the hardware is ADA (American Disability Act) compliant.
-Salim adds, technologies such as Bluetooth, Wi-Fi, cloud, artificial intelligence, machine learning, and miniaturisation are supporting enhanced security and seamless mobility.
+Salim adds technologies such as Bluetooth, Wi-Fi, cloud, artificial intelligence, machine learning, and miniaturisation are supporting enhanced security and seamless mobility.
 Being a global business that is focused on security and seamless access in places where people live, work, and visit, we at Allegion are witnessing the fast adoption of these trends.

-Khan says, building technology is changing rapidly necessitating changes to be introduced by manufacturer’s supplying finished building materials.
+Khan says that building technology is changing rapidly necessitating changes to be introduced by manufacturers supplying finished building materials.
 Brands are committed to investing in continuous design innovations and upgrading product technology to suit changing construction requirements.
-According to May, architectural hardware is always evolving in both electrified and mechanical solutions, striving to make each product as user friendly as possible.
-Various options of concealed hinges, door closers, and minimalistic furniture are just a few of the products that are continually being engineered to provide a simpler cleaner looking opening.
+According to May, architectural hardware is always evolving in both electrified and mechanical solutions, striving to make each product as user-friendly as possible.
+Various options of concealed hinges, door closers, and minimalistic furniture are just a few of the products that are continually being engineered to provide a simpler cleaner-looking opening.

-With regards to electromechanical hardware which is gaining momentum of recent is the remote opening of the main door by the owner without the owner being physically present at the premises and may be away in another country and yet has all information of who entered the property or provide permissions to enter all on his mobile phone via an application, says Rolf.
-He adds that matt black finishes of the complete range of hardware is the current trending finish.
+With regards to electromechanical hardware which has been gaining momentum recently is the remote opening of the main door by the owner without the owner being physically present at the premises and may be away in another country and yet has all the information of who entered the property or provide permissions to enter all on his mobile phone via an application, says Rolf.
+He adds that matt black finishes of the complete range of hardware are the current trending finish.
 Designer lever handles in brass, gold 24k and PVD with sleek designs are currently being asked for.

 Key Safety Parameters While Selecting Hardware

-The late 19th century was more towards a beautiful look contemporary, classical look and gradually over the years moving to the modern outlook
+The late 19th century was more towards a beautiful look contemporary, classical look and gradually over the years moved to the modern outlook

 Most building owners and contractors only look at the functionality and minimum code requirements during the selection phase, notes Salim.
 Owners should consider safety requirements for building occupants and also take into consideration the costs associated with maintaining what has been installed.
 Default or improperly functioning doors and door hardware can easily compromise building security and the safety of the occupants and also negatively impact a building’s energy use.